Package 'coconots'

 Description

-Model checking procedure emphasizing reproducibility in fitted models to provide an overall evaluation of fit as proposed by Tsay (1992).
+Model checking procedure emphasising reproducibility in fitted models, as proposed by Tsay (1992).

 Usage